RishavjotSingh/Recipes/README.md

 # How to Run:

 Clone the repository or manually download all the files.
-Then run the
+Start running with the ```index.html``` page and then you will be able to navigate through all the pages of the website.